(CNN)Here's a look at what you need to know about St. Patrick's Day, celebrated March 17th of every year.

 St. Patrick is called a Christian missionary and the Apostle of Ireland.

 Patron saints are chosen to protect the interests of a country, place, group, trade or profession, or activity, and to intercede for them in heaven.

 St. Patrick is responsible for converting the people of Ireland to Christianity.

 385 A.D - Born in Britain, but is not Irish.

 At sixteen, he was brought to Ireland as a slave.

-He escaped six years later and becomes a priest.
+He escaped six years later and became a priest.

 Following a vision, he returned to Ireland to Christianize the Irish people.

 He is credited with having driven the snakes out of Ireland.
 However, most biologists maintain there never were snakes in Ireland.

 March 17, 461 A.D - St. Patrick dies.